Articles

 The articles below are a practical toolkit for early career therapists, bridging the gap between academic theory and the realities of therapy practice.
 While there’s no substitute for experience, perhaps these ideas can complement your unique journey as you develop as a clinician.
 Explore the articles that resonate most with your interests.

-A little-known fact about therapy is that therapy is not a one-sided interaction, where the therapist offers solutions or advice while the client passively listens and does what is told.
-Instead, it is a dynamic partnership between the therapist and the client, where both parties need to contribute actively for expected gains.
-Therefore, here are some points to consider when you enter therapy:
+A little-known fact about therapy is that it’s not a one-sided interaction—where the therapist simply offers solutions or advice while the client passively listens and follows instructions.
+In reality, therapy is a dynamic partnership between you and your therapist.
+Both of you need to show up and participate actively for meaningful progress to happen.

 THERAPIST SHOPPING